sfshaw/bootcamp357/mod2/README.md

 This one looks a bit funkier. `#ifndef`, `#define`, and `#endif` are preprocessor directives.
 The Preprocessor will be covered in module 3.
 The specific use of preprocessor directives are a guard pattern that prevents multiple instances of `hello.h` from being compiled at once.

 The function signature, declares the existence of the `hello()` function.
-The body of the function is not here.
+The body of the function is not here (the `extern` keyword, while not strictly necessary, explicitly states this).
 It's like taking a selfie.

 `hello.c`